mercadopago/devsite-docs/guides/payments/api/receiving-payment-by-card.en.md

 We recommend that you read the article [response handling](https://www.mercadopago.com.ar/developers/en/guides/payments/api/handling-responses) and use the suggested communication in each case.

+> NOTE
+>
+> Note
+>
+> Enhance your clients experience and avoid rejected payments with our recommendations to [improve the approval process](https://www.mercadopago.com.ar/developers/es/guides/manage-account/payment-rejections).

 ## Receive a payment notification

 It is important to be aware of any updates on your payment status.
 For this, you must use Webhooks.

 A Webhook is a notification that is sent from one server to another through an `HTTP POST` request.

-You can find all the information about it in the [Webhooks](https://www.mercadopago.com.ar/developers/en/guides/notifications/webhooks)section.
+You can find all the information about it in the [Webhooks](https://www.mercadopago.com.ar/developers/en/guides/notifications/webhooks) section.

 ### Next steps